syauqiahmd/kube-helper-scripts/README.md

-# klog & kenv: Kubernetes Helper Scripts
+# Kubernetes Helper Scripts

-`klog` and `kenv` are simple, interactive bash scripts designed to streamline common `kubectl` tasks: viewing logs and checking environment variables.
+`klog`, `kenv`, and `kdesc` are simple, interactive bash scripts designed to streamline common `kubectl` tasks.

-They provide a user-friendly, numbered menu to select namespaces and pods, eliminating the need to copy and paste long pod names.
+They provide a user-friendly, numbered menu to select namespaces and resources, eliminating the need to type or copy and paste long names.

 ---